Free Scores for Student Films

 The submitted films must have been made as part of an educational program.

-To be considered for our next recording session we need your picture locked film by May 4th
+To be considered for our first scoring session we need picture locked films by March 15th.

 More information and technical requirements below